bitcraze/crazyflie-firmware/docs/building-and-flashing/build.md

 ## Using Crazyradio

-The most common way to flash is probably to use the Crazyradio.
+The supported way to flash when developping for the Crazyflie is to use the Crazyradio and the radio bootloader.

 ### Prerequisites
 * A Crazyradio with drivers installed
 * [Crazyflie Client installed](https://github.com/bitcraze/crazyflie-clients-python) with Python's pip (so not by Snap (Ubuntu) or the .exe (Windows))
+  * Note than when developping in WSL on Windows, the client needs to be installed on Windows.
+See the [Windows build instruction](#windows) above.
 * The firmware has been built
 * The current working directory is the root of the crazyflie-firmware project